EQUIPP® FAQ

 - Extended Day Supply Opportunity – The patient has been previously dispensed a 30-day supply but is eligible for a 90-day dispense of the related medication.

-- No Impact – Patient does not have the potential to become adherent before the end of the calendar year based on their PDC Rate.
+- No Impact – The patient does not have the potential to become adherent before the end of the calendar year based on their PDC Rate.

-- Actionable Impact – Patient has the potential to become adherent by the end of the current calendar year based on their PDC Rate.
+- Actionable Impact – The patient has the potential to become adherent by the end of the current calendar year based on their PDC Rate.

 - The data in EQUIPP® is mostly Medicare at this time but also includes some Medicaid and Commercial insurance programs.
 You can view the details of the program within the "Analyze Performance" tab for each measure.
 Within this tab, you should be able to see the insurance type breakdown and the plan level breakdown.
 For complete information on the outliers that each managed care organization provides review the program details for each program in the "Quality Improvement Programs" table.
 This should provide specific information including which outliers the organization provides and any additional designations.